Vector35/binaryninja-api/README.md

 ## Examples

+There are many examples available.
+The [Python examples folder ](https://github.com/Vector35/binaryninja-api/tree/dev/python/examples) demonstrates many different applications of the Python API, while native examples include:

-* bin-info is a standalone executable that prints some information about a given binary to stdout
+* [bin-info](https://github.com/Vector35/binaryninja-api/tree/dev/examples/bin-info) is a standalone executable that prints some information about a given binary to stdout (only usable with licenses that support headless API access)
-* breakpoint is a plugin that allows you to select a region within an x86 binary and use the context menu to fill it with breakpoint bytes
+* [breakpoint](https://github.com/Vector35/binaryninja-api/tree/dev/examples/breakpoint) is a plugin that allows you to select a region within an x86 binary and use the context menu to fill it with breakpoint bytes
+* [command-line disassm](https://github.com/Vector35/binaryninja-api/tree/dev/examples/cmdline_disasm) demonstrates how to dump disassembly to the command-line (only usable with licenses that support headless API access)
+* [llil-parser](https://github.com/Vector35/binaryninja-api/tree/dev/examples/llil_parser) parses Low-Level IL, demonstrating how to match types and use a visitor class (only usable with licenses that support headless API access)
+* [mlil-parser](https://github.com/Vector35/binaryninja-api/tree/dev/examples/mlil_parser) parses Medium-Level IL, demonstrating how to match types and use a visitor class (only usable with licenses that support headless API access)
-* print_syscalls is a standalone executable that prints the syscalls used in a given binary
+* [print_syscalls](https://github.com/Vector35/binaryninja-api/tree/dev/examples/print_syscalls) is a standalone executable that prints the syscalls used in a given binary (only usable with licenses that support headless API access)
+* [triage](https://github.com/Vector35/binaryninja-api/tree/dev/examples/triage) is a fully featured plugin that is shipped and enabled by default, demonstrating how to do a wide variety of tasks including extending the UI through QT
+* [x86 extension](https://github.com/Vector35/binaryninja-api/tree/dev/examples/x86_extension) creates an architecture extension which shows how to modify the behavior of the build-in architectures without creating a complete replacement